iza-institute-of-labor-economics/gettsim/docs/geps/gep-03.md

 (Grundrente).

-The law on the public pension insurance specifies that the maximum possible Grundrentenzuschlag `rente__grundrente__höchstbetrag_m` be rounded to the nearest fourth decimal point (§76g SGB VI: Zuschlag an Entgeltpunkten für langjährige Versicherung).
+The law on the public pension insurance specifies that the maximum possible Grundrentenzuschlag `sozialversicherung__rente__grundrente__höchstbetrag_m` be rounded to the nearest fourth decimal point (§76g SGB VI: Zuschlag an Entgeltpunkten für langjährige Versicherung).
 The example below contains GETTSIM's encoding of this fact.

 The snippet is taken from `ges_rente.yaml`, which contains the following code: